grokability/kandji2snipe/README.md

 ### API Mapping

-To get the database fields for Snipe-IT Custom Fields, go to Custom Fields, scroll down past Fieldsets to Custom Fields, click the column selection and button and select the unchecked 'DB Field' checkbox.
-Copy and paste the DB Field name for the Snipe under *platform*-api-mapping sections in settings.conf.
+To get the database fields for Snipe-IT Custom Fields, go to Settings and then Custom Fields inside of your Snipe-IT instance, scroll down past Fieldsets to Custom Fields, click the column selection button and make sure the 'DB Field' checkbox is checked.
+Copy and paste the DB Field name for Snipe-IT under *platform*-api-mapping sections in your `settings.conf` file.

-To get the API mapping fields for Kandji, refer to Kandji's [Device Details](https://api.kandji.io/#efa2170d-e5f7-4b97-8f4c-da6f84ba58b5) API example response.
+To get the API mapping fields for Kandji, refer to Kandji's [Device Details](https://api-docs.kandji.io/#e320f334-d7d4-4c15-b75d-bc956b2943d5) API example response.

-You need to set the manufacturer_id for Apple devices in the settings.conf file.
-To get this, go to Manufacturers, click the column selection button and select the `ID` checkbox.
+You need to set the `manufacturer_id` for Apple devices in the `settings.conf` file.
+You can grab the `manufacturer_id` in Snipe-IT by going to Manufacturers > click the column selection button > select the `ID` checkbox.

 Some example API mappings can be found below: